- The Benefits of Keeping Tax Records All Year Round - March 14, 2020

 A Bitcoin itself is a string of code, also called a blockchain.
 Each blockchain is unlocked by solving complex equations.
 The calculations are done by computer.
 Because of the code, Bitcoin and similar currencies are often known as cryptocurrencies.
 Those who do the work of solving equations to earn Bitcoin are known as miners.
 When Bitcoin was first introduced, people with average programming skills could collect it.
 Now, the equations that must be solved are complex and require dedicated machinery using lots of power.

-The concern about the sketchy reputation kept Ryan Speier from using Bitcoin at his startup online marketplace, BriskSale.com, even though he founded the Fordham University Bitcoin/Cryptocurrency Club when he was in college.
+The concern about the sketchy reputation kept Ryan Speier from using the currency at his startup online marketplace, BriskSale.com, even though he founded the Fordham University Bitcoin/Cryptocurrency Club when he was in college.

 “Bitcoin has had a lot of bad press and people still think it’s a sketchy illegal currency that uses virtual gold coins,” he says.
 “I know it’s not, but it doesn’t matter what I think.
 The mere sight of the word ‘Bitcoin’ may push valuable customers away.”